prichelle/integration.github.io/_posts/2020-07-14-DP-operators.md

 If you would like to access your dp from outside, you can install ingress as described in the [APIC on IKS blog](https://chrisphillips-cminion.github.io/apiconnect/2020/06/24/APIConnect-v10-install-on-IKS.html) at Part 2.6 and 7

-#### Installing using operator
+#### Install the DataPower operator
 We will use the IBM registry to hold our DP images.

-- Create a namespace: kubectl create ns <myNs>
+- Create a namespace: ``` kubectl create ns <myNs> ```
 - Install the operator.
-This is done using the provided [helm chart](https://github.com/IBM/datapower-operator-chart/tree/master/charts/stable/datapower-operator)
+This is done using the provided [helm chart](https://gi thub.com/IBM/datapower-operator-chart/tree/master/charts/stable/datapower-operator)
 ```
 git clone git@github.com:IBM/datapower-operator-chart.git
 cd datapower-operator-chart/charts/stable/datapower-operator
 helm install dp-operator . --namespace <yourNs>
 ```
 - check the installation
 The helm install
-  - DataPowerService CRD: ``` kubectl get crd | grep -i datapower ```
+  - DataPowerService CRD.
+Can be checked with ``` kubectl get crd | grep -i datapower ```
-  - a service account to run the operator: **dp-operator-default-datapower-operator**
+  - a service account **dp-operator-default-datapower-operator** to run the operator
   - a clusterrole for the operator: "dp-operator-default-datapower-operator" ``` kubectl get clusterrole | grep -i datapower ```
-  - a clusterrolebinding to link the serviceaccount to the clusterrole: "dp-operator-default-datapower-operator" ``` kubectl get clusterrolebinding | grep -i datapower ```
+  - a clusterrolebinding "dp-operator-default-datapower-operator" to link the serviceaccount to the clusterrole. ``` kubectl get clusterrolebinding | grep -i datapower ```
-  - an operator is deployed into your namespace (default otherwise the one provided with helm)
+  - an operator is deployed into your namespace.
+To check the operator, the following command can be used:
 ````
 kubectl get po | grep datapower

 datapower-operator-5577975b6-79cxj   1/1     Running   0          28s
 ````

-- Deploy your DataPower instance
+#### Deploy your DataPower
-  - You will create a secret for the dp admin user
-  - You will create a DPS custom resource from a yaml file

 - Create a dp user admin
 ````
 kubectl create secret generic admin-credentials --from-literal=password=helloworld --from-literal=salt=12345678 --from-literal=method=md5 -n <myNs>
 ````

-Create the file (for minimum configuration) dps-dp-demo.yaml
+- Create the file (for minimum configuration) dps-dp-demo.yaml
 ```yaml
 apiVersion: datapower.ibm.com/v1beta1
 kind: DataPowerService